lailache/Astro_sign/README.md

+# Astro sign

-# Command line program for an astrology-based application.
+Command line program for an astrology-based application.
 User can get prediction based on his zodiac sign.

 ## commands help